umutonat/SCTransformationExtension/README.md

 ## Requirements

-Make sure localhost:5001 is not used.
+Make sure localhost:5000 and localhost:5001 is not used.

+### 1.0.2

+Bug fixes

 ### 1.0.1